rackerlabs/technical-blog/content/blog/2020/2020-08-06-the-it-industry-response-to-covid-19/index.md

 sudden impact of Covid-19, those requirements had to change instantly.
 How do you easily move from no remote workers to everyone being a remote worker?
 How do you bolster security within your business to keep out unwanted issues like ransomware?
-The answers to questions like there are as vast and complex as the businesses that now require these services.
+The answers to questions like these are as vast and complex as the businesses that now require these services.
 Once again, IT needs to be there to provide solutions to these businesses.